 Before COVID-19, according to market analysts Arizton Advisory and Intelligence, the world produced less than three billion liters of hand sanitizer per year.
 At the beginning of the pandemic, WHO expected 2.9 billion liters of sanitizer per month to be required by healthcare professionals alone – about 35 billion liters per year.

 The demand for hand sanitizing products quickly surpassed supplies.
-This lead to the distribution and sale of millions of fake and potentially dangerous products.
+This led to the distribution and sale of millions of fake and potentially dangerous products.
 Which products work?
-Alcohol-based hand sanitizer kills bacteria by disrupting its cell membrane.
+Alcohol-based hand sanitizer kills bacteria by disrupting their cell membrane.
 The percentage of alcohol present in hand sanitizer is important to its efficacy – those with less than 60% alcohol will be less effective at killing microorganisms and will just reduce their growth.